If you are not using Facebook or Instagram stories for your business – What are you waiting for?

 Just take this example from the Hollywood Reporter.

 2. Embrace the viral challenges

 You might say that challenges are only for people, not for businesses.

 Challenges have a huge potential.
 With millions and millions of people joining them, they are a great opportunity for exposure and engagement.
 Also, they can be a big opportunity for you to remind people about your brand, your product, certain features, to show them there are real people behind the curtains or just your support for a certain cause.

 Let’s take for example the #10yearschallenge.
-With over 2.5 million (Instagram) posts, it is the first big challenge of 2019.
+With over 2.5 million (Instagram) posts, it was one of the biggest challenges of 2019.

 Both people and companies saw it as a big opportunity to show how they grew, changed, evolved, and improved.